tinalexander/tinalexander.github.io/pages/2023/08-august.md

 # August 22, 2023

-## Maryland official on locally acquired malaria case
+## Maryland health department official on locally acquired malaria

 - **Source:** recording of briefing shared by Maryland Department of Health
 - **Date:** received on August 21, 2023